-This course requires students to 1) watch a short weekly lecture, 2) provide weekly discussion forum updates of one to two informally-written, first-person paragraphs regarding their progress and any questions or concerns, 3) complete the project proposal, and 4) begin writing the dissertation.
-The proposal must be completed and approved by the end of Week 8.
-The dissertation may not begin until the proposal is approved.
+This course requires students to 1) watch a short weekly lecture, 2) provide weekly discussion forum updates of one to two informally-written, first-person paragraphs regarding their progress and any questions or concerns, 3) complete the dissertation, and 4) defend the dissertation.
+Students intending to complete and defend their dissertation by the end of this course must complete their final draft with approval from their director by the end of Week 10 to allow time for final defense preparation.
+Students must use Grammarly or hire a style editor for the final draft of their dissertation.